Luphen1/Famous-Paintings-And-Museums-Portfolio-Project-/README.md

 ```

 ```
--- 14) Which artist had the highest number of portraits paintings outside USA?
-Display artist name, number of paintings and the artist nationality.
+-- 14) Which artist had the highest number of portrait paintings outside the USA?
+Display the artist's name, number of paintings, and nationality.

 SELECT artist,nationality,no_of_paintings
 FROM